 - There are over 10,000 varieties of tomato, these come in a variety of colours including pink, purple, black, yellow and white

-Why not head to Van Hage in PE1 this week to get started in growing your own tomatoes?
-They have plenty of gardening goodies and tip top tomato supplies in-store to begin your journey.
+Why not head to Van Hage in PE1 this British Tomato Week to get started in growing your own tomatoes?
+They have plenty of gardening goodies and tomato supplies in-store to begin your journey.

 What you’ll need: